carlodevil/boss-cli/README.md

-# flutter-java-template
+# Boss CLI
-A monorepo setup for a complete Flutter, Java Spring, Redis and PostgreSQL project stack.
+A CLI for a complete Flutter, Java Spring, Redis and PostgreSQL monorepo project stack.

 Services should own their data - thus each service has its own DB.